 The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations are presented in boring logs, Plates 2 thru 16.
-The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between the borings.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 16.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented.
+The engineering characteristics of the underlying soils, based on selected samples that were tested, are summarized and presented in the following paragraph.

-Brown clays, dark brown clay to brown clays, gray clays, dark gray clays and tan clays underlie the project site.
-These clays are moderately plastic to highly plastic with tested liquid limits ranging from 39 to 96 and plasticity index values varying from 25 to 73.
-The results of standard penetration tests performed within these clays varied from 13 to 21 blows per foot.
+Brown clayey gravel, tan clayey gravel and light tan gravelly clays to gravel underlie the project site.
+These clays are plastic to highly plastic with tested liquid limits ranging from 34 to 70 and plasticity index values varying from 19 to 50 The results of standard penetration tests performed within these clays varied from 13 to greater than 50 blows per foot.

-The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The above description presented is of a generalized nature to highlight the major soil stratification features and soil characteristics.
+Please refer to Boring Logs for soil stratigraphy information at a particular boring location.